 One in 24 Chicagoans has been a victim of property crime, according to Neighborhood Scout.
 The upside?
 If you’ve been a victim of theft, you may be eligible to claim your losses on your federal tax return, according to the IRS.
 If you have losses due to theft, any insurance or reimbursements that you received for the loss are not covered.
 To be safe, let a tax professional know and it could be something you write off.

-If your employer did not pay for your move, and if your new main job is at least 50 miles farther from your former home than your old job was, you may qualify for a deduction on your federal taxes, according to the IRS.
-Once you’re sure you pass the distance test, you can deduct expenses incurred during your move (excluding meals).
+If your employer did not pay for your move—either if you are relocating for a new job or transferring to a new location with your current employer—and your new job is at least 50 miles farther from your former home than your old job was, you may be eligible for a deduction on your federal taxes, according to the IRS.
+Once you’re sure you pass the distance test, you can deduct reasonable moving expenses incurred during your move (excluding meals).

 If you work from home, you may even be able to deduct a portion of your rent on your federal tax return.
 Starting in 2013, the IRS offers a simpler way to determine your deduction—now it’s based on $5 per square foot of your home that you use for business (for up to 300 square feet).
 You can also deduct work-related items like uniforms, safety glasses, work travel and home office equipment (including Internet and office phone).